On November 5, 2007, Dr. Benjamin Lawson Hooks was awarded the Presidential Medal

 Hooks earned his J.D. degree in 1948 at DePaul University in Chicago and promptly

-returned to Tennessee, a state that had no law school that would admit him, vowing
+returned to Tennessee, which had no law school that would admit him.
+Hooks vowed to

-to break down segregation.
-He passed the Tennessee Bar examination and opened up his
+break down segregation and later passed the Tennessee Bar examination and opened up

 After joining the Reverend Martin Luther King, Jr.'s Southern Christian Leadership

-Conference, Hooks felt called to ministry and was ordained a Baptist minister in 1956.
+Conference, Hooks felt called to the ministry and was ordained a Baptist minister

-He began preaching regularly at the Greater Middle Baptist Church in Memphis and became
+in 1956.
+He began preaching regularly at the Greater Middle Baptist Church in Memphis

-a pioneer in restaurant sit-ins and other boycotts sponsored by the NAACP.
-He entered
+and became a pioneer in restaurant sit-ins and other boycotts sponsored by the NAACP.

-state politics in 1954, making unsuccessful bids for the state legislature and juvenile
+He entered state politics in 1954, making unsuccessful bids for the state legislature

-court judge.
-Eleven years later, Tennessee governor Frank G. Clement appointed him
+and juvenile court judge.
+Eleven years later, Tennessee governor Frank G. Clement

-to a vacancy on the Shelby County criminal court, making Hooks the first black criminal
+appointed him to a vacancy on the Shelby County criminal court, making Hooks the first

-court judge in a court of record in Tennessee's history.
-The following year he was
+black criminal court judge in a court of record in Tennessee's history.
+The following

 In 1972, Hooks became the first African American appointee to the Federal Communications